CLICK HERE FOR THE NEW 'GARDEN OF EADEN' WEBSITE

 This tall, late-blooming perennial will add drama to any garden.
 Averaging between 10 and 15 feet in height (though some report plants as high as 30 feet), the tree dahlia blooms in autumn with pink, lavender or white flowers about 6 to 7 inches in diameter.

-If you’re looking for a sun-loving plant to add a little height to your garden and provide a splash of color to your outdoor rooms, the Dahlia imperialis may be the perfect addition to your landscape.
+If you're looking for a sun-loving plant to add a little height to your garden and provide a splash of colour the Dahlia imperialis may be the perfect addition to your landscape.

 Planting Tree Dahlias: Soil and Sun Considerations

-Dahlias are excellent tropical gardening ideas, and as such, they thrive in sunlight.
+Dahlias thrive in sunlight.
 Full sun is best, though some gardeners have reported success with as little as half-day sun.

 Protecting Tree Dahlias: Pruning and Sheltering